digiltd/oh-rtd-test/Tellstick-Binding.md

 The item configuration for devices is:

-    tellstick="<deviceName>:<deviceType>:[<resendCount>]"
+    tellstick="<deviceName>:<deviceType>:[<specialCase>][<resendCount>]"

 The deviceName must match the name in Telldus Center.
-The deviceType is either: Command for on/off, DimmingLevel for absolute dimmable device, Dimmable for a device that is dimmable with pressing on twice.
+The deviceType is either: Command for on/off, DimmingLevel for absolute dimmable device.
+SpecialCase is used for the dimmable without absolute level(devices that is dimmable with pressing on twice).
+For this case use Dimmable as specialCase.
 ResendCount is just number of times to resend command.

 The item configuration for a sensor is: